harshal-ninawe/harshal-ninawe/README.md

 - 🌐 **Full-Stack Development**: Specializing in crafting responsive, performant web applications using the **MERN Stack**, **Next.js**, and modern UI frameworks.
 - 📊 **Data Analytics**: Passionate about deriving actionable insights from raw data pipelines using **Python, Pandas, SQL, and Dataiku**.
-- 🏛️ **Leadership**: Former President of the **IT Nexus Forum**, leading large-scale technical symposiums, hackathons, and student initiatives.
+- 🏛️ **Leadership**: Former President of the **IT Nexus Forum**, leading campus-wide technical symposiums, hackathons, and student initiatives.
 - 🎯 **Current Focus**: Bridging user-centric modern frontends with clean, data-driven analytical backends.

 ---